TissueMAPS/TissueMAPS/README.rst

 Figures
 -------

-Figures are generated using the `plotly <https://plot.ly/api/>`_ library and returned by modules as HTML strings.
+Figures are generated using the `plotly <https://plot.ly/api/>`_ library and returned by modules as JSON strings.

 .. _module-expamples: